jstehn/resume-llm/README.md

 An AI-powered resume refinement tool that helps you tailor your resume for specific job applications using Large Language Models and the JSON Resume standard.

+## Status

+Currently, the agents are not yet well tested.
+Functionality is redumentary as I focus on building out the infrastructure that the agent can utilize (users, api, resume history, jobs, etc.).

 ## Features

 - **Resume Ingestion**: Convert resumes from various formats (PDF, text, JSON Resume) into a standardized JSON format